Technicolor No. II

 Chromogenic print.
 Credit: Národní filmový archiv / National Film Archive, Prague.

 Chromogenic print.
-Credit: George Eastman House, Moving Image Department.
+Credit: George Eastman Museum, Moving Image Department.

 Lights of Old Broadway (1925) Link to the gallery